 Let Yourself Stay Alive

 In junior high, I was considering a permanent solution for temporary problems.
-I'm telling my story here (and in a shorter overview-summary) to say “don't do it” for anyone who is feeling this way, hopefully to help you decide – as in the climax of my favorite movie – “I want to live.”
+I'm telling my story to say “don't do it” for anyone who is feeling this way, hopefully to help you decide – as in the climax of my favorite movie – “I want to live.”

-In 1960-62, my short-term challenge was trying to live thru junior high in small-town Iowa, by surviving frequent “community bullying” with many experiences that were extremely unpleasant. { the collective bullying was centered on an observed correlation – I got the highest grades, and my father was school district superintendent – leading to accusations of favoritism, ignoring the logical fact that correlation isn't causation; and that I didn't need any favors, with academic success continuing after moving away even though I was no longer the son of our teachers' boss. }
+In 1960-62, my short-term challenge was trying to live thru junior high in small-town Iowa, by surviving frequent “community bullying” with many experiences that were extremely unpleasant. { the collective bullying was centered on an observed correlation – I got the highest grades, and my father was school district superintendent – leading to accusations of favoritism, ignoring the logical principle that correlation isn't causation, and the evidence that I also got the highest scores on standardized Iowa Test that were independent of our superintendent.
+And I didn't need any favors, with academic success continuing after moving away even though I was no longer the son of our teachers' boss. }

 During the summer between 7th and 8th, I was thinking “next year the badness of life will be much more than its goodness,” and I didn't want to do 7th again.
 I seriously thought about ways to end my life, but never made a decision about “how” except that I would not use the .22 rifle my parents had given me for Christmas, because I knew they would feel horribly guilty (even though it wouldn't be justified) if I did this, and they had been – and later continued being – my loving mother & father, so I didn't want to repay them in this un-loving way.
 But the only truly loving choice was to continue living, because even with a non-rifle ending of my life, it would have taken me out of their lives, and they (along with others) would have thought “what could we have done – what should we have done – to help him decide to stay alive?” and they would have felt guilty about not doing what they were imagining would have made the difference between my life and death.
 Fortunately for all of us, instead I chose life.